How can substring be extracted in Power BI with examples?

 Example 3: Extract Substring from End of String

-To extract the last three characters from the Email column in the table, click the Table tools tab, then click the New column icon, then type in the following formula into the formula bar:
+Proceed to the Table tools tab, click the New column icon, and enter the subsequent formula into the formula bar:

 last_three = RIGHT('my_data'[Email], 3)